Dannnye K. Holley, Dean and Professor of Law

 Email: Sarah.Guidry@tmslaw.tsu.edu

-Kelley L. Austin currently serves as the Managing Attorney for the Earl Carl Institute for Legal & Social Policy’s Opal Mitchell Lee Property Preservation Project.
-In this capacity, she oversees the property clinic which provides free legal services to low income Texans who are facing potential land loss by helping economically disadvantaged communities to retain and grow wealth.
-She earned her Juris Doctorate, Cum Laude, from Thurgood Marshall School of Law at Texas Southern University where she was a member of the James Douglas Board of Advocates and Phi Alpha Delta National Law Fraternity.
-She earned her Bachelor of Art Pre-law, from Southwest Texas State University.
-She has served as an adjunct professor in First Year Property and in Real Estate Transactions at Thurgood Marshall School of Law.
-She has worked extensively in matters involving toxic torts, product liability, property disputes, bankruptcy and debt reorganization, and various other areas of civil litigation.
+Kelley L. Austin currently serves as the Associate Director of the Center for Civil Advocacy at the Earl Carl Institute for Legal & Social Policy.
+In this capacity, Mrs. Austin supervises the Opal Mitchell Lee Property Preservation Project which provides free legal services to low-income Texans who are facing potential land loss by helping economically disadvantaged communities to retain and grow wealth and to ensure housing stability.
+She earned a Bachelor of Art from Southwest Texas State University where she majored in Political Science/Pre-Law with a minor in Spanish and then went on to graduate, Cum Laude, from Thurgood Marshall School of Law at Texas Southern University.
+Mrs. Austin has served as an Adjunct Professor in First Year Property, Real Estate Transactions, Property Preservation and Lawyering Process.
+Prior to joining ECI, Mrs. Austin worked extensively on matters involving toxic torts, product liability, property disputes, bankruptcy and debt reorganization, and various other areas of civil litigation.
 She has served as court appointed counsel for the Harris County Tax and Probate courts, Fort Bend County Criminal Courts and Texas Board of Pardons and Parole.
-She previously served on the City of Sugar Land’s Land Use Advisory Council which was responsible for the creation of the City of Sugar Land’s current land use plan.
+Mrs. Austin was a member of the City of Sugar Land’s Land Use Advisory Council which was responsible for the creation of the City of Sugar Land’s current land use plan.
 She is a member of Alpha Kappa Alpha Sorority, Inc. and the Sugar Land Chapter of Jack and Jill of America, Inc.

 Phone: 713.313.1185